1JCasimiro/Driver-Switch/README.md

 HOW TO SETUP

-Everytime that you install a new brand driver, it overrides the wintab32.dll file in the System32 folder.
+Everytime that you install a new brand driver, it overrides the wintab32.dll file in the System32 folder.<br>
 Location of wintab32.dll file: C:\Windows\System32.

 - Download your tablet 1 drivers and save the wintab32.dll on the brand 1 folder;